menandro/vfs/readme.md

 3. Visual Studio 2019

 ## Building Instructions
-The solution consists of two projects - vfs and test_vfs. vfs generates a static library from which test_vfs links. test_vfs generates a Win32 .exe file.
+The solution consists of two projects - stereotgv and test_vfs. stereotgv generates a static library from which test_vfs links. test_vfs generates a Win32 .exe file.

 There is a lib_link.h header (for both project) that links the necessary libraries.
 Modify the directories: